-AB 978 (Benoit) - Care facilities Placed on the Senate Inactive File
+AB 978 (Benoit) - Care facilities Chapter 291, Statutes of 2008

-Establishes standards and timelines for enforcing serious health and safety violations in community care facilities.

-- 1. Defines serious violations subject to a penalty of \$150 per day to include fire clearance, absence of supervision, accessible bodies of water, accessible firearms and ammunition, and presence of an excluded person on the premises. - 2.
-Requires that DSS assure that a licensee's correction plan in response to a citation is measurable and verifiable. - 3.
-Requires that DSS conduct an unannounced visit within 30 days after the effective date of a license suspension.
+Strengthens the enforcement methods for violations of serious health and safety violations for vulnerable persons who utilize Community Care Facilities or Child Day Care Facilities.
+Defines serious violations subject to a penalty of \$150 per day to include fire clearance, absence of supervision, accessible bodies of water, accessible firearms and ammunition, and presence of an excluded person on the premises.

-Assembly Human Services (7-0) Assembly Appropriations (17-0) Assembly Floor (77-0) Senate Human Services (5-0) Senate Appropriations (16-1) Senate Floor (Placed on Inactive)
+Assembly Human Services (7-0) Assembly Appropriations (17-0) Assembly Floor (77-0) Assembly Concurrence (77-0) Senate Human Services (5-0) Senate Appropriations (16-1) Senate Floor (33-1)

-AB 1558 (Soto) - Community care facilities: licenses information system Not Heard: 2 year bill
+AB 1558 (Soto) - Community care facilities: licenses information system Died; not heard in Assembly Human Services Committee

-1. Requires the Director of the Department of Social Services (DSS) to update and maintain the automated community care license data system containing prescribed information about licensees, including inspections, complaints and violations.

-2. Requires DSS to make public information contained in the system to the public by prescribed dates, depending upon the type of care facility and format of the data, and to report to the Legislature annually.
+- 1. Required the Director of the Department of Social Services (DSS) to update and maintain the automated community care license data system containing prescribed information about licensees, including inspections, complaints and violations. - 2.
+Required DSS to make public information contained in the system to the public by prescribed dates, depending upon the type of care facility and format of the data, and to report to the Legislature annually.